getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

 Turns out, it's pretty simple to do those things with simple heuristics!
 By checking the current token, the preceding token, the current indentation level, and the current nesting level, we can handle very sophisticated queries.

 The pseudocode for formatting is pretty simple.
 Go token-by-token.
 An open parenthesis increases the indentation level.
 A meaningful keyword (e.g., `SELECT`) creates a newline.
 A closed parenthesis decreases the indentation level.
 After initial formatting, go through the formatted lines, and wrap them if needed.
 There are many edge cases to cover, but that's the gist!
+You can see the full code [on GitHub](https://github.com/getsentry/sentry/blob/master/static/app/utils/sqlish/formatters/string.tsx).

 The last piece is syntax highlighting.
 We have enough information to do this ourselves (we know which strings are important keywords), but there's no need.
 [Prism](https://prismjs.com) is a very popular open-source non-validating syntax highlighter that suits our needs just fine.
 That's it!

-Here's an example of the output:
+A reminder of what the output looks like:

 ![A screenshot of a fully formatted SQL query with indentation and whitespace](/images/formatting-sql-on-the-frontend/full-query.png)

 ## Formatting as JSX

 JSX formatting is even simpler.
 It's _very_ simple.
 Go token-by-token.
 If the token is known to be a keyword, return it wrapped in `<b>`.
 If it's whitespace, return a single space.
 If it's something else, return it wrapped in a `<span>`.
 That's it!
 That's the whole formatter.
 Then we can use CSS to style the output however we like, add click handlers, and so on.
-It's enough to output something like:
+Here's the same screenshot as above as a reminder of the output format:

 ![A screenshot of a list of SQL queries where the keywords are slightly bolder than the other text](/images/formatting-sql-on-the-frontend/query-list.png)

+You can see the full code, again, on [GitHub](https://github.com/getsentry/sentry/blob/master/static/app/utils/sqlish/formatters/simpleMarkup.ts)

 ## Telemetry